How does alcohol affect our mental health?

-Many people enjoy a nightcap to 'help them relax and forget about the rubbish from that day', but do people realise the effect this nightcap is having on their sleep quality and, subsequently, their mental health?
+Many of us will enjoy a nightcap to help relax, or even to forget about the stress of the day, but do we truly understand the effect this behaviour is having on our sleep quality and, subsequently, our mental health?

 How avoiding alcohol can help you sleep